sandstorm-io/sandstorm/docs/administering/install-troubleshooting.md

 ## Are grains not starting on Ubuntu 24.04 or later?

 If your wildcard DNS is configured correctly, you should see the app icons correctly on the apps tab.
-If grains are not starting, and you are on Ubuntu 24.04 or later, AppArmor may be restricting unpriviliged user namespaces.
+If grains are not starting, and you are on Ubuntu 24.04 or later, AppArmor may be restricting unprivileged user namespaces.
 You can run the following commands to correct this:

 ```bash